 PFD – The most important piece of equipment would be a personal floatation device.
 There are basically two types of PFDs.
 You want to be sure that you have a properly fitted and snug personal floatation device and one that is comfortable for all types of weather.
 The advantage for a vest style PFD is that you can carry other essential items necessary for your safety such as a whistle, headlamp, small first aid kit, knife, line cutters, and a leash for your phone if needed.

 There are lots of pockets on the vest style PFD that will hold most anything you want to bring along.
 The inflatable PFD is easily worn and is equipped with a small cartridge which can inflate manually or automatically when it is submerged in the water.
 There really are no storage compartments on this type of PFD.
 You never know when something unexpected might happen on the water so when paddling and fishing you should wear it all the time.
+Check out our article on the best kayak life jackets.

 Launching and Loading a Kayak